angarsky/diveintopython/learn/functions/nested.md

 When we call `outer_function()`, we get `3` as the result, which is the sum of `x` and `y`.
 The `inner_function` is called within the scope of the `outer_function`, and it has access to the variable `x` declared in the `outer_function`.

-## Advantages of using nested functions in python
+## Advantages of using nested functions in Python

 **Nested functions** in Python provide several advantages, including the ability to create a powerful and flexible programming structure, improved code readability, and the ability to create modular code that is easier to maintain.